Radio Licensing

 Find Application

-Pay the license fee
+4. Pay the license

 You will need to pay the applicable license fee, which varies depending on the licensing category and the duration of the license.
 Fees for radio licences are set out in the Radiocommunication Regulations.
 The applicable fee is determined by the type of station licensed and the type of service used.
 In certain cases, the amount of radio frequency spectrum required or the number of frequencies assigned and the location of operations are also taken into account.

-Wait for processing
+5. Wait for processing

 After submitting your application and paying the fee, you will need to wait for processing.
 The processing time varies depending on the licensing category and the complexity of your radio system.
 Note: Licence fees must be paid in full before the radio licence can be issued.
 Once issued, the licence is valid until its expiry date which, for all but short-term licences, is March 31.
 No portion of the licence fee is refundable.

-Receive your license
+6. Receive your license

 Once your license is approved, you will receive it via email or mail.
 The license will contain all the necessary information about your radio system, including the frequency band, power output, and geographical area of operation, among others.